QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition: Method

 \subsection{Network Overview}

-We present the proposed framework with \textbf{S}emantically \textbf{Q}uantized and \textbf{D}ecomposed (SQD) audio representation consisting of three main components: feature encoding, global semantic quantization and local semantic calibration, as illustrated in \cref{fig:pipeline}.
+The proposed framework consists of three main components as illustrated in \cref{fig:pipeline}: feature encoding, global decomposition, and local calibration.

-(1) First, we extract visual features $F_v=\{f_{v,t}\}_{t=1}^T$ and acoustic features $F_a=\{f_{a,t}\}_{t=1}^T$ by separate encoders.
-(2) Then, \textbf{to decompose semantics in multi-source audio features}, we use a global semantic decomposition module to map the audio query into a set of semantic tokens $\{g_i\}_{i=1}^{N}$.
-We then learn a semantic codebook to quantize them.
+First, we extract visual features $F_v=\{f_{v,t}\}_{t=1}^T$ with a visual encoder (a backbone with a transformer encoder on top of the backbone), and acoustic features $F_a=\{f_{a,t}\}_{t=1}^T$ with VGGish \cite{hershey2017cnn} (the same setting as previous AVS methods \citep{zhou2022avs, li2023catr}).
+Then, {to decompose semantics in multi-source audio features}, we use a global semantic decomposition module to map the audio query into a set of semantic tokens $\{g_i\}_{i=1}^{N}$.
+We learn a semantic codebook to quantize them.
 The quantized tokens are further employed to modulate the visual features to inject information about corresponding sound sources.
-(3) Afterwards, \textbf{to obtain frame-level audio features to query object masks}, we utilize a local semantic decomposition module for each time step, which uses the global codebook to decouple local audio semantics.
+Afterward, {to obtain frame-level audio features to query object masks}, we utilize a local semantic decomposition module for each timestamp, which uses the global codebook to decouple local audio semantics.
 Each quantized local semantic token ${\mathrm{VQ}(l_{i,t})}$ serves as a query to segment a frame-level mask with the semantic-guided mask decoder.
-Overall, the proposed SQD boosts AVS by enhancing the audiovisual semantic interaction.